 The CAT’s decision is final and binding on the parties to the appeal.
 Nonetheless, its decision, and any other administrative decision of the MyCC, may be subject to judicial review by the High Court.

 The MyCC may accept an undertaking from an enterprise to do, or refrain from doing, anything the MyCC considers appropriate.
 Where the MyCC believes that it has a strong case, it is unlikely to accept an undertaking.
-Conversely where an undertaking enables the MyCC to bring about a quick and effective remedy without lengthy legal proceedings, this may be seen as a more effective use of the MyCC’s resources, which can then be channelled into other infringement cases.
+Conversely, where an undertaking enables the MyCC to bring about a quick and effective remedy without lengthy legal proceedings, this may be seen as a more effective use of the MyCC’s resources, which can then be channelled into other infringement cases.

 Where the MyCC accepts an undertaking, it shall close the investigation without any finding of infringement and it shall not impose a penalty on the enterprise.
-Any undertaking accepted by the MyCC will be made publicly available for inspection by the public and can be enforced in the High Court.
+Any undertaking accepted by the MyCC will be made publicly available for inspection and can be enforced in the High Court.
 Offering a suitable undertaking is particularly useful to avoid a finding of infringement, which can trigger follow-on civil actions.

 In October 2014, the MyCC accepted undertakings from Giga Shipping Sdn Bhd and Nexus Mega Carriers Sdn Bhd, which are major providers of logistic and shipment services by sea for motor vehicles from ports in Peninsular Malaysia to ports in Sabah, Sarawak and Labuan, in relation to exclusive agreements between the two enterprises with vehicle manufacturers, distributors and retailers.
-Following a complaint from a competitor, the MyCC had been investigating the said exclusive agreements and was concerned that these agreements may have the effects of foreclosing customers to competitors of the enterprises, which if established, would have the effect of significantly preventing, restricting or distorting competition in the provision of the services.
+Following a complaint from a competitor, the MyCC had been investigating the said exclusive agreements and was concerned that these agreements may have the effect of foreclosing customers to competitors of the enterprises, that if established, would have the effect of significantly preventing, restricting or distorting competition in the provision of the services.

 The Act specifically allows persons who have suffered loss or damage directly as a result of an infringement under the Act a right of action in civil proceedings in a court.
 This right is not contingent on a finding of infringement by the MyCC, although such a finding would greatly aid the claimant in proving that the Act has been infringed.
-A plaintiff may also claim damages even if the plaintiff has not dealt directly with the enterprise which infringed the Act.
+A plaintiff may also claim damages even if the plaintiff has not dealt directly with the enterprise that infringed the Act.